OpenSilk/Orpheus/library-mediastore/readme.txt

 This library provides tracks stored on the devices sdcard.

-Orpheus is still in a transition phase so most of this library is scheduled for removal.

 The provider of interest is the FoldersLibraryProvider.
 It works by querying some hidden apis via the StorageLookup class.
 And provides storages as roots ie Internal(emulated)storage, each sdcard, and even